 Black mold usually hides inside your walls, so it is notoriously difficult to detect.
-If you suspect your walls might be infested, it is best to contact a professional because removing the mold requires gas masks, special hazard suits, and other safety equipment.
+If you suspect your walls might be infested, it is best to contact a professional because removing the mold requires respirators, personal protective equipment, and other specialized mold safety equipment.

 This variety of mold first appears as tiny black dots scattered all over the affected area.
 As the mold grows, the dots start forming larger patches, most of which are greenish in color.